Meal timing calculator for eating windows and workout nutrition.

 Batch prepare meals aligned with your eating schedule

-π§ Hydration Calculator
+π§ Water Intake Calculator

 Plan fluid intake timing around fasting and eating windows